 “When we focus on our gratitude, the tide of disappointment goes out and the tide of love rushes in.” — Kristin Armstrong, Olympic gold medalist in cycling

-It’s hard to hold both a positive and negative emotion at the same time, so focusing on things you’re grateful for crowds out negative feelings like disappointment and regret.
-Ready to start?
-Try these surprising happiness boosts.
+It’s hard to hold both a positive and a negative emotion at the same time so focusing on things your grateful for crowds out negative feelings like disappointment and regret.

 Past, present, future

 “Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.” — Melody Beattie, author

 Practicing gratitude makes you instantly happier now but it can also help you process pain from your past and give you hope for a better future.